MicrosoftDocs/iis-docs/iis/extensions/iis-compression/using-iis-compression.md

 > The article provides an overview on how to use IIS Compression.

-## Compression Levels
+## Compression Level

 HTTP compression is a trade-off of CPU for bandwidth.
+For a given compression algorithm, achieving higher compression ratio typically comes with slower compression speed, and vice versa, and the balance between compression ratio and speed can be controlled by tuning the compression level.
-The compression levels of `iiszlib.dll`, `iisbrotli.dll`, and `gzip.dll` do not match with each other, and in contrast they have different ranges.
+The compression levels of **iiszlib.dll**, **iisbrotli.dll**, and **gzip.dll** have different ranges and they do not match with each other.
+The comparison of the allowed compression levels of the three scheme providers is summarized in the below table.

 | Compression Scheme Provider | Compression Level: No Compression | Compression Level: Best Speed | Compression Level: Best Compression Ratio |
 |---------|---------|---------|---------|